This Is What Clients Actually Want From Their Ad Agencies

 For starters, clients don’t always know what they want.
 They often don’t really understand how marketing or advertising works.
 Sometimes, they can’t even articulate what their core value proposition is.

 Despite all those challenges, you still have to get their marketing to work.
-Because if what you do doesn’t work, your agency gets fired.
-(Heck… sometimes even when you can make it work, your agency gets fired.)
+Because if what you do doesn’t work, your agency gets fired (Heck… agencies get fired even when they do make it work).
+What goes wrong between agencies and clients is rarely a budget problem.
+It’s not a technology problem.
+It’s not even a staffing problem...

 It’s a communication problem.